 CDCR form 106-A was created to correspond with the approval process described in 15 CCR 3282, as revised in procedures manual NCDOM #08-04, Chapter 5, Article 21 (Inmate use of telephones), effective February 29, 2008.

 Note the bold italics near the bottom for the form suggesting that a letter from the attorney, on letterhead, explain the reason the call is needed, should accompany this form.

 Experience has taught us that it is also not unusual for the prison to request a copy of the attorney's appointment order and State bar card, in addition to the written request.
 Be prepared to explain in general terms why normal written legal communication is not effective – for example, "I have a due date with the court and I need to discuss an issue with my client before raising it on appeal; legal mail back and forth will take too long."

-Read the accompanying Regs (PDF file will open in new window), especially 15 CCR §3282(g)(1)-(2).
+Read the accompanying Regs (PDF), especially 15 CCR §3282(g)(1)-(2).
 If you run into any difficulties with scheduling a timely confidential phone call at the prison, contact the prison litigation coordinator.

 Often the call will be scheduled for a certain time of day and then initiated from the prison for the selected date and time.
 After waiting a reasonable period of time, if counsel does not receive the scheduled call, another call to the prison administrator is appropriate.